Ballets Russes: Pablo Picasso

 In 1917, Pablo Picasso designed sets and costumes in the Cubist style for three Diaghilev ballets, all with choreography by Léonide Massine: Parade, El sombrero de tres picos, and Pulcinella.

 Natalia Goncharova

 Natalia Goncharova was born in 1881 near Tula, Russia.
 Her art was inspired by Russian folk art, Fauvism, and cubism.
-She began designing for the Ballets Russes in 1921.
+She began designing for the Ballets Russes in 1914 (the Golden Cockerel ballet).

 Although the Ballets Russes firmly established the 20th-century tradition of fine art theatre design, the company was not unique in its employment of fine artists.
 For instance, Savva Mamontov's Private Opera Company had made a policy of employing fine artists, such as Konstantin Korovin and Golovin, who went on to work for the Ballets Russes.

+Mikhail Larionov

+Mikhail Larionov (1881-1964) was a Russian avant-garde painter who pioneered the approach to abstract Russian art and husband of Natalia Goncharova, with whom they worked on Sergei Diaghilev's Ballets Russes in France and Switzerland.

+After Diaghilev’s invitation, Goncharova in May 1914 went to Paris to prepare the Golden Cockerel ballet decorations, accompanied by Larionov.
+They stayed in Paris until World War I broke out.
+Since Larionov was liable for military service, he returned to Russia in August 1914 and was sent to the front, but got severely wounded and demobilized in December, 1914.
+When Sergei Diaghilev learned about it, he started bombarding Goncharova and Larionov with telegrams urging to come to him to work on Russian ballets.
+Thus in July 1915 Goncharova and Larionov went to Diaghilev’s rented villa in Ouchy near Lausanne to work on “Les Noces” and «Liturgy» (Natalia Goncharova) and “Soleil de Nuit” («Полуночное солнце») by Nikolai Rimsky-Korsakov (Mikhail Larionov).

 Composers and conductors

 For his new productions, Diaghilev commissioned the foremost composers of the 20th century, including: Debussy, Milhaud, Poulenc, Prokofiev, Ravel, Satie, Respighi, Stravinsky, de Falla, and Strauss.
 He was also responsible for commissioning the first two significant British-composed ballets: Romeo and Juliet (composed in 1925 by nineteen-year-old Constant Lambert) and The Triumph of Neptune (composed in 1926 by Lord Berners).

 The impresario also engaged conductors who were or became eminent in their field during the 20th century, including Pierre Monteux (1911–16 and 1924), Ernest Ansermet (1915–23), Edward Clark (1919–20) and Roger Désormière (1925–29).